danforthcenter/plantcv/docs/analyze_index.md

     - mask          - Binary mask made from selected contours
     - histplot      - If True plots histogram of intensity values
     - bins          - Optional, number of classes to divide spectrum into (default bins=100)
+    - max_bin       - Optional, maximum bin label.
+If `None` then maximum pixel value detected in the image will be used for the largest bin label.
+    - min_bin       - Optional, maximum bin label.
+If `None` then 0 will be used for the smallest bin label.

 - **Context:**
     - Calculates data about mean, median, and standard deviation of an input index within a masked region.
 - **Example use:**